 Hookworms and Preventative Medications During the Cold Weather

 Does your dog or cat receive preventative medications during the cold weather?
-If not, here is one reason you should hookwormscontinue your heartworm prevention year round.
+If not, here is one reason you should continue your heartworm prevention year round.
 Heartworm medications also deworm for common intestinal parasites such as hookworms, roundworms, and sometimes whipworms.
 At Friendship, we’ve been seeing a significant number of patients that test positive for hookworm infection.
 Hookworms are a common parasite and prolific egg producers.
 In dogs and cats that have diarrhea from the infection, the eggs are often shed for several days before the onset of signs.
 Sometimes, infected dogs and cats show no outward signs of infection and shed large numbers of eggs into the environment continuously.
 Right now the eggs are just hanging out under the snow, but next week as the weather warms and the ground becomes even more moist, the conditions will be perfect for a bloom of hookworm larvae.
 Want to know more about hookworms and how to protect your pet?
 Keep reading.

 Hookworm Infection